thyrsis/GestureDataset/README.txt

 KidGesture Dataset

+In submission under review for the ICMI '2018 conference.
+Please do not cite, distribute, or fork until the final citable version is available.

 Overview:
 This dataset consists of children's touchscreen gestures, each stored as an XML file.
 The gestures were collected in five different studies:
 Study 1 (Smartphone)